FelixXu35/RST-homework2/README.txt

 1: press 'F1' after typing 'Mybubblesort'.
 2: type 'Mybubblesort' after 'help.
-User can sort a vector 'vectorIn' with command 'Mybubblesort(vectorIn)'
+User can sort a vector 'vectorIn' with command 'Mybubblesort(vectorIn)' or check the function with 30 random numbers using command 'sqrtPlot' While using 'sqrtPlot', all results and errors will be displayed on command window.

 Problem3:
 All comments of this function are also written behind the 'function' Line.